harvesthill/reddit-wiki-archive/steroids/trestolone.md

 * [Review](https://www.reddit.com/r/steroids/comments/hmc6rh/discussion_what_are_your_unpopular_opinionshot/fxt897j) “I can’t say that anything I’ve ever taken or any stack ever felt like this.”

+* [Review](https://www.reddit.com/r/steroids/comments/kmdymm/daily_ask_anything_20201229/ghe85an) “Is it expensive?
+Yes.
+Is it worth it?
+Also yes.
+E2 management is not as hard as some people claim it to be.
+At 350mg/wk Trestolone, 200mg Testosterone, I only need to take 0.25mg Arimidex twice a week on Test injection days.
+Strength gains are substantial, muscle mass has been increasing rapidly as well.
+I’m very pleased with the effects and plan on including it in all my future cycles.”

 * [Review](https://www.reddit.com/r/steroids/comments/hpd5cp/discussion_what_cycle_in_your_lifting_career_has/fxtwq1i) “Ten times more myotropic than Testosterone.”

 * [Review](https://www.reddit.com/r/steroids/comments/hcmk9e/compound_trestolone_trest_ment/fvhxf4m) “This compound is God for me.
 Insane strength, growth and recovery.
 Growth is incredible.”